Topics on this page

 Monitor process memory in real time and perform additional checks with the Trend Micro Smart Protection network to determine whether a suspicious process is known to be malicious.
 If the process is malicious, Workload Security terminates the process.
 For more information, see Smart Protection in Workload Security

-2. On the General tab, select Scan process memory for malware.
+On the General tab, under Process Memory Scan, select Scan process memory for malware.

-Note that canning process memory is not supported for macOS agents.
+Note that scanning process memory is not supported for macOS agents.

 Scan compressed files